-Historical Biographical Novel
+Historical Biographical Novels

 A WOMAN OF MARKED CHARACTER

-Trade paperback, hard cover, and e-book now available at online sites!
+Now available at online sites!

-SEE WHAT READERS ARE SAYING BELOW!
+SEE WHAT READERS ARE SAYING ABOUT THE BOOKS BELOW!

 Retail